 While the primary purpose of the AMI_Init function is to perform the required initialization steps, it may also include LTI signal processing algorithms.
 Therefore, statistical simulations may be performed using the AMI_Init function alone.

 Even though time domain simulations may also be performed with the LTI AMI_Init and/or LTI AMI_GetWave functions, AMI_GetWave functions containing non-LTI algorithms may only be simulated in the time domain.

+An additional flow is provided to illustrate the use of dependent model parameters.

 Statistical simulations